avvydomains/integration-examples/nft-resolver/README.md

 2. Users with one or more MyNFTProject NFTs in their wallet can register a name like `myawesomename.mynftproject.avax` (replacing `myawesomename` with whatever they want).
 When they register, `myawesomename.mynftproject.avax will point to their wallet address.
 3. If that user transfers all of their MyNFTProject NFTs out of their wallet, `myawesomename.mynftproject.avax` will no longer work.

+## Disclaimer

-## Disclaimer: This code has not been audited by security professionals.
+This code has not been audited by security professionals.
 Use at your own risk.

 ## Development